rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

-Gavi, CEPI and the WHO, which aims to secure billions of doses of affordable SARS-CoV-2 vaccines which will be available to all participating nations, securing sufficient supply initially for 3% and then 20% of participating countries' populations [^79,88,89].
-COVAX aims to secure USD 18.1bn in funding to support the development, procurement and delivery of 2 billion doses of vaccines by the end of 2021.
+Gavi, CEPI and the WHO, which aims to secure billions of doses of affordable SARS-CoV-2 vaccines which will be available to all participating nations, securing sufficient supply initially for 3% and then 20% of participating countries' populations.[^79],[^88],[^89] COVAX aims to secure USD 18.1bn in funding to support the development, procurement and delivery of 2 billion doses of vaccines by the end of 2021.
 The Gavi COVAX AMC will fund access for lower-income countries.
-To date 170 nations including 76 wealthy nations, have expressed intent to participate in the scheme, including a UK commitment of £571m [^90].
-Such international collaboration to invest in multiple vaccine candidates reduces the risk to individual countries, strengthens their negotiating position and helps to secure global supplies, reduces the risk that ‘vaccine nationalism’ could reduce availability, and that a bidding war could increase prices
+To date 170 nations including 76 wealthy nations, have expressed intent to participate in the scheme, including a UK commitment of £571m.[^90] Such international collaboration to invest in multiple vaccine candidates reduces the risk to individual countries, strengthens their negotiating position and helps to secure global supplies, reduces the risk that ‘vaccine nationalism’ could reduce availability, and that a bidding war could increase prices,[^72],[^81] rendering vaccines unaffordable to LMIC.
-[^72,81],
-rendering vaccines unaffordable to LMIC.
 The participation of a significant number of high-income countries will likely create incentives for others to join the syndicate.
 If it is politically